rickbauer9482/terraform-dnac-network-hierarchy/README.md

 Description:

 This sample application was developed with the DNA Center Provider for Terrafrom and requires Cisco DNA Center.
-The workflow creates the DNA Center site hierarchy (site, building, and floor) using Infrastructure as Code (IaC) tooling for design acceleration and consistency.
+The workflow creates the DNA Center site hierarchy (site, building, and floor) using Infrastructure as Code (IaC) tooling for design acceleration and consistency. [use case](https://github.com/rickbauer9482/terraform-dnac-network-hierarchy/blob/main/USECASE.md)

 The Challenge: